Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: Introduction

 For standard methods, the projector $\bPi^{(i-1)}$ in~\cref{alg:BGS} is taken as an approximation to $\ell_2$-orthogonal projector onto $\mathrm{range}(\bQ_{(1:i-1)})^{\perp}$.
 For the classical BGS process (BCGS), one chooses $\bPi^{(i-1)}$ as Whereas, for the modified BGS (BMGS) process, we have

 In infinite precision arithmetic, these two projectors are equivalent, and are exactly equal to the $\ell_2$-orthogonal projector onto $\mathrm{range}(\bQ_{(1:i-1)})^{\perp}$, since, by construction, $\bQ_{(1:i-1)}$ is an orthogonal matrix.
 However, in the presence of rounding errors these projectors may cause instability.
-In the first case, the condition number of $\bQ$ can grow as $\cond(\bW)^{2}$ or even worse and thus requires special treatment~\cite{carson2021stability}.
-While in the second case, $\cond(\bQ)$ can grow as $\cond(\bW) \max_{1\leq j \leq p}\cond(\bW_{(j)})$ unless Step 2 is unconditionally stable~\cite{barlow2019block,carson2020overview}.
+In the first case, the condition number of $\bQ$ can grow as $\cond(\bW)^{2}$ or even worse and thus requires special treatment~\parencite{carson2021stability}.
+While in the second case, $\cond(\bQ)$ can grow as $\cond(\bW) \max_{1\leq j \leq p}\cond(\bW_{(j)})$ unless step 2 is unconditionally stable~\parencite{barlow2019block,carson2020overview}.
 The stability of these processes can be improved by re-orthogonalization, i.e., by running the inner loop twice.
-In particular, it can be shown that the BCGS process with re-orthogonalization, here denoted by BCGS2, yields an almost orthogonal Q factor as long as the matrix $\bW$ is numerically non-singular~\cite{barlow2013reorthogonalized}.
+In particular, it can be shown that the BCGS process with re-orthogonalization, here denoted by BCGS2, yields an almost orthogonal Q factor as long as the matrix $\bW$ is numerically {full rank}~\parencite{barlow2013reorthogonalized}.

 Inter-block orthogonalization is an important step in BGS algorithm.
-For standard versions, this step can be performed with any suitable efficient and stable routine for ($\ell_2$-)QR factorization of tall and skinny matrices, such as TSQR from~\cite{demmel2012communication}, a Gram-Schmidt QR applied $l$ times, Cholesky QR applied $l$ times, and others.
+For standard versions, this step can be performed with any suitable efficient and stable routine for ($\ell_2$-)QR factorization of tall and skinny matrices, such as TSQR from~\parencite{demmel2012communication}, a Gram-Schmidt QR applied $l$ times, Cholesky QR applied $l$ times, and others.
 Typically, such QR factorization takes only a fraction of the overall computational cost.